Hackensack Immigration Lawyer Helping you Navigate the Adjustment of Status Process

 - Other categories

-After filing Form I-485, the applicant will receive a notice for a biometrics services at a local Application Support Center (ASC).
-The biometrics are used to verify identity and conduct background and security checks.
+After filing Form I-485, the applicant will receive a notice for biometrics services at a local Application Support Center (ASC).
+The biometrics are used to verify identity and conduct background and security checks; data collected at these appointments often includes fingerprints.

-If you have any questions about adjustment of status while present in the United States, contact the Law Office of Nita Kundanmal today.
-We handle all aspects of family and employment immigration law in New Jersey and New York and throughout the United States.
+If you have any questions about adjustment of status while present in the United States, or are facing removal proceedings due to a rejected adjustment of status, please contact the Law Office of Nita Kundanmal today by calling (201) 883-9800.
+We handle all aspects of family and employment immigration law in New Jersey and New York and throughout the United States and can help you make sure you’re applying for the right category.